 Wicklow Brewing Process

 That’s why Wicklow Brewery beers are made right here in Redcross on a daily basis.
-We use only the best ingredients like home grown and imported malted barley and hops, fresh liquid yeast and our pure water.
+We use only the best ingredients like home grown and imported malted barley and hops, Wicklow yeast and our own Wicklow well water.
 Because we use no preservatives you are guaranteed a fresh and natural glass of beer each and everytime.

 The specially selected malted grain for each different beer is run through the mill